ynput/OpenPype/website/docs/artist_getting_started.md

 ## First Launch

-When you first start OpenPype, you will be asked to fill in some basic informations.
+When you first start OpenPype, you will be asked to fill in some basic information.

 ### MongoDB